 How to manage a business checking account

 A checking account is the most common out of all the different types of business bank accounts.
 Once you’ve decided to open one, you need to ensure you have the right processes to keep your business and personal expenses separate.
 Here are a few tips:

 - Send all business income to your business checking account.
 Depending on the type of business you own, your customers might pay you several different ways: check, ACH, cash, credit card, PayPal, etc. No matter how your clients pay you, make sure the money goes into your business checking account.

 - Pay all business expenses from your business checking account.
 Use your debit card, business credit card, and business checkbook only for business expenses.
 If you have any recurring subscriptions, update your payment preferences to pay from your business account.
 Don’t forget to input these transactions into an expense tracker if you have one or get started on one of our six recommended expense trackers.

-Monitor your accounts.
+- Monitor your accounts.
 Stay on top of your bookkeeping each month so you can spot any personal transactions that hit your business checking account and vice versa.
 Working with Bench means your dedicated bookkeeper will notice right away if any unusual transactions come up and categorize them appropriately.
-Learn more and start a free trial today.

 - Pay yourself appropriately.
 How to pay yourself as a business owner depends on how your business is structured.
 If your business is a corporation, you might have a regular salary.
 Otherwise, you probably take draws from the company as you see fit.
 Just make sure you’re using your draw or salary to pay personal expenses rather than paying them directly from your business bank account.
 For further reading on salary vs draws, check out our blog post.